0mark/modest4leste/README.md

 # modest4leste

-This is the documentation for the ongoing project to port the tiny mail client [Modest](https://github.com/lexborisov/Modest) to maemo leste.
+This is the documentation for the ongoing project to port the mail client [Modest](https://github.com/lexborisov/Modest) to maemo leste.
 Modest is based on Tinymail (no link available, the projects page is gone).

 ## Tinymail